Local mocktails + non-alcoholic drinks in Boston

 Grace By Nia, 60 Seaport Blvd., No. 325

-The new jazz bar is serving up spirit-free sips like the Pear Pressure, made with alcohol-free bourbon, pear, Madagascar vanilla, and lemon or the Achiote Agave featuring alcohol-free tequila, achiote, lime, and orange.
+The new jazz bar is serving up spirit-free sips like the Pear Pressure, made with alcohol-free bourbon, pear, Madagascar vanilla, and lemon, or the Free Your Mind featuring alcohol-free tequila, blood orange, lime, and agave.

 Puttshack, 58 Pier 4 Blvd.